 Ganesha wears a short sampot held by a narrow belt.

-Among the first Hindu deities to achieve major iconic status in Cambodia, Ganesha presides over obstacles, either creating or removing them.
+Among the first Hindu deities to be venerated in the form of a large-scale stone sculpture in Southeast Asia, Ganesha presides over obstacles, either creating or removing them.
 At the beginning of any endeavor, to assure its success, worshipers affectionately offer him prayers and food, such as the sweet cakes and radish he enjoys in this sculpture.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.